Global Affairs Canada

 Global Affairs Canada (GAC; Affaires mondiales Canada; AMC) is the department of the Government of Canada that manages Canada's diplomatic and consular relations, promotes Canadian international trade, and leads Canada's international development and humanitarian assistance.
-It is also responsible for maintaining Canadian government offices abroad with diplomatic and consular status on behalf of all government departments.
+It is also responsible for maintaining Canadian government offices abroad with diplomatic and consular status on behalf of all government departments and contains within it Canada's official chief officer and supportive staff for Canada's Office of Protocol.

 According to the OECD, Canada's total official development assistance (ODA) (US$7.8 billion, preliminary data) increased in 2022 due to exceptional support to Ukraine and its pandemic response in developing countries, increased costs for in-donor refugees as well as higher contributions to international organizations, representing 0.37% of gross national income (GNI).

 History

 The department has undergone numerous name changes and re-organizations since its founding in 1909.
 Originally established as the "Department of External Affairs", GAC has been known by a variety of names throughout its lifetime.
 Its current legal name is the Department of Foreign Affairs, Trade and Development, but its "applied" name used within government is Global Affairs Canada often shorted in the Canadian media to simply "Global Affairs".